-This version of the Financial Disclosure Guide for Candidates and Senate Groups (the guide) applies to election disclosure returns for the 2022 federal election.
+This version of the Financial Disclosure Guide for Candidates and Senate Groups (the guide) applies to election disclosure returns for the 2025 federal election.
 While the guide is intended to assist with meeting financial disclosure requirements, it does not address the whole of the Electoral Act.
 Users should familiarise themselves with the relevant parts of the Electoral Act and seek independent legal advice where necessary.

 The Electoral Act and all guides published by the AEC are available at www.aec.gov.au.
-Financial disclosure returns are also available for viewing on the Transparency Register after the public release date.
+Information from financial disclosure returns is also available for viewing on the Transparency Register after the public release date.